MartinBubenheimer/powerbi-solutions/community-solutions/blinded-users/readme.md

 # Solution

 Check the attached file <https://github.com/MartinBubenheimer/powerbi-solutions/raw/main/community-solutions/blinded-users/blinded-users.pbix> for the pattern you need.
-For the bi-directional relationship, it's important to turn on the setting that security is apllied in both directions.
+For the bi-directional relationship, it's important to turn on the setting that security is applied in both directions.

 The security role that you need to apply is "Blinded Users".